jmkristian/AREDN-dnsmore/server/README.md

 See [../client/README.md](../client/README.md)
 for directions for updating records using nsupdate.

 Don't edit the db.zone files directly.
 Use nsupdate.
+If you edit the files and also use nsupdate, the bind9 software is likely to get confused and make the zone invisible to clients.

 To provide reliable service, set up at least one slave server for every zone.
 The slave servers should also have names from dnsmore.conf (so clients will know how to query them).

 These directions were adapted from:
 * http://bahut.alma.ch/2013/01/personal-dynamic-dns.html